Intel: Intel Inside

 Intel has become one of the world's most recognizable computer brands following its long-running Intel Inside campaign.
 The idea for "Intel Inside" came out of a meeting between Intel and one of the major computer resellers, MicroAge.

 In the late 1980s, Intel's market share was being seriously eroded by upstart competitors such as AMD, Zilog, and others who had started to sell their less expensive microprocessors to computer manufacturers.
 This was because, by using cheaper processors, manufacturers could make cheaper computers and gain more market share in an increasingly price-sensitive market.
 In 1989, Intel's Dennis Carter visited MicroAge's headquarters in Tempe, Arizona, to meet with MicroAge's VP of Marketing, Ron Mion.
 MicroAge had become one of the largest distributors of Compaq, IBM, HP, and others and thus was a primary – although indirect – driver of demand for microprocessors.
 Intel wanted MicroAge to petition its computer suppliers to favor Intel chips.
 However, Mion felt that the marketplace should decide which processors they wanted.
 Intel's counterargument was that it would be too difficult to educate PC buyers on why Intel microprocessors were worth paying more for.

 Mion felt that the public did not really need to fully understand why Intel chips were better, they just needed to feel they were better.
 So Mion proposed a market test.
 Intel would pay for a MicroAge billboard somewhere saying, "If you're buying a personal computer, make sure it has Intel inside."
 In turn, MicroAge would put "Intel Inside" stickers on the Intel-based computers in their stores in that area.
 To make the test easier to monitor, Mion decided to do the test in Boulder, Colorado, where it had a single store.
 Virtually overnight, the sales of personal computers in that store dramatically shifted to Intel-based PCs.
 Intel very quickly adopted "Intel Inside" as its primary branding and rolled it out worldwide.
 As is often the case with computer lore, other tidbits have been combined to explain how things evolved.
-"Intel Inside" has not escaped that tendency and there are other "explanations" that had been floating around.
+"Intel Inside" has not escaped that tendency and there are other "explanations".